3.9 Provisions and contingent liabilities

 37 Employee benefits a) Defined contribution plans:

-The contributions paid/ payable to Employee Provident Fund, Employees State Insurance Scheme and other funds, are determined under the relevant approved schemes and statutes are recognised as an expense in the standalone statement of profit and loss during the year in which the employee renders the related service.
+The contributions paid/ payable to Employee Provident Fund, Employees State Insurance Scheme and other funds, are determined under the relevant approved schemes and statutes and are recognised as an expense in the standalone statement of profit and loss during the year in which the employee renders the related service.
 There are no further obligations other than the contributions payable to the appropriate authorities by the Company.

 b) Compensated absences:

-The entire amount of the provision of Rs.
-293.86 millions (31 March 2023 : Rs.
-231.15 millions) for compensated absences is presented as a current liability, as the Company does not have an unconditional right to defer its settlement beyond 12 months from the reporting date.
+The leave obligation pertains to the Company liability towards compensated absences.
+The entire amount of the provision of '341.17 millions (31st March 2024 : '293.86 millions) for compensated absences is presented as a current liability, as the Company does not have an unconditional right to defer its settlement beyond 12 months from the reporting date.

 c) Defined benefit plans - Gratuity in India

 The Company has a defined benefit gratuity plan in accordance with The Payment of Gratuity Act, 1972.
-The plan entitles an employee who has rendered atleast five years of continuous service to receive 15 days salary for every completed year of service or part thereof in excess of six months based on the rate of last drawn salary (basic plus dearness allowance) by the employee concerned.
+The plan entitles an employee who has rendered at least five years of continuous service to receive 15 days salary for every completed year of service or part thereof in excess of six months based on the rate of last drawn salary (basic plus dearness allowance) by the employee concerned.
 The Company's liability is actuarially determined (using the Projected Unit Credit method) at the end of each year.
 Actuarial gains/ (losses) are recognised under other comprehensive income in the standalone statement of profit and loss.

-The methods and types of assumptions used in preparing the sensitivity analysis did not change compared to the prior year .
+The methods and types of assumptions used in preparing the sensitivity analysis did not change compared to the prior period.

 Sensitivities due to mortality and withdrawals are not material and hence impact of change was not calculated.

-* The fair value of derivative financial instruments is determined based on observable market inputs including currency spot and forward rates, and currency volatility.
+*The fair value of derivative financial instruments is determined based on observable market inputs including currency spot and forward rates, and currency volatility.

-# Discounted cash flows: The valuation model considers the present value of expected payments, discounted using a risk-adjusted discount rate.
+#Discounted cash flows: The valuation model considers the present value of expected payments, discounted using a risk-adjusted discount rate.
 The own non-performance risk was assessed to be insignificant.

 (a) Fair value hierarchy